 - I am probably never going to see a mama bunny feed her babies since I like to sleep.

 - I’m glad I’m not a baby bunny.

 When you consider the life of a rabbit living in the wild the quick, late-night, hovering feedings make sense.
 There are so many predators hoping for a rabbit-dinner.
-If the mama bunny made too many trips to the burrow it could lead Mr. Fox, Mr. Racoon, Mr. Cat, Mr. Hound, Mr. Oppossum, and Mr. Cyote right to her precious babies.
+If the mama bunny made too many trips to the burrow it could lead Mr. Fox, Mr. Raccoon, Mr. Cat, Mr. Hound, Mr. Opossum, and Mr. Coyote right to her precious babies.
 2 trips in the middle of the night keeps the babies safer.

 The bunnies are almost a week old now and have more than doubled in size.
 They have grown fur.
 They are beginning to crack open their eyes.
 They have fat round tummies and are getting wriggly.

 They may have been ugly, naked moles 5 days ago, but they are adorable now!

 I’m hoping we will be able to get our hands on them soon because the wait is killing us……… so, so, so cute.
 They need me to hold them, I just know it.

 Be sure to join the email list (for free) here.

 What’s with the Memberships?

 - Want to clean up your diet & get healthy?